microsoft/FluidFramework/packages/dds/tree/README.md

     this approach also makes the lifecycle for new features easier to manage, since they can be fully implemented and tested without having to modify code outside of themselves.
     This makes pre-releases, stabilization and eventual deprecation of these features much easier, and even makes publishing them from separate packages possible if it ends up needing an even more separated lifecycle.

-    Additionally, this architectural approach can lead to smaller applications by not pulling in unended functionality.
+    Additionally, this architectural approach can lead to smaller applications by not pulling in unneeded functionality.

-These approaches have lead to a dependency structure that looks roughly like the below diagram.
+These approaches have led to a dependency structure that looks roughly like the diagram below.
 A more exact structure can be observed from the `fence.json` files which are enforced via [good-fences](https://www.npmjs.com/package/good-fences).
 In this diagram, some dependency arrows for dependencies which are already included transitively are omitted.